-- Harvesting rainwater captured on site from within excavations and other areas. - Opportunistically sourcing water from within roadside drains, borrow pits and other excavations with the necessary approval of TfNSW. - Reuse of treated, municipal wastewater with the correct health and environmental measures in place, with the necessary approval of Council/s. - Use of environmentally friendly dust suppressants / polymers that do not require continual watering for dust control.
-Ground disturbance, dust control, erosion control and rehabilitation will be managed in a progressive and integrated manner. - When water must be used for dust suppression and/or conditioning of material, the methodology will be adjusted to ensure a sustainable use of water.
+Opportunistically sourcing water from within roadside drains, borrow pits and other excavations with the necessary approval of TfNSW.

+Reuse of treated, municipal wastewater with the correct health and environmental measures in place, with the necessary approval of Council/s.

+Use of environmentally friendly dust suppressants / polymers that do not require continual watering for dust control.
+Ground disturbance, dust control, erosion control and rehabilitation will be managed in a progressive and integrated manner.

+When water must be used for dust suppression and/or conditioning of material, the methodology will be adjusted to ensure a sustainable use of water.
 This may include applying water in the early morning (with the correct out of hours approval) when water will infiltrate into the surface applied, rather than apply in the middle of the day when water is largely lost to evaporation.

-When printed this document is an uncontrolled version and must be checked against the Aconex electronic version for validity

-- As part of sustainable site facilities initiatives, implementation of low water use appliances (e.g. toilet cisterns, washing devices) and auto-shut off taps. - Temporary stabilisation of areas with no scheduled work for >20 days Stabilisation of nonactive construction areas with a higher quality polymer.
+As part of sustainable site facilities initiatives, implementation of low water use appliances (e.g. toilet cisterns, washing devices) and auto-shut off taps.

+Temporary stabilisation of areas with no scheduled work for >20 days - Stabilisation of non-active construction areas with a higher quality polymer.
 The rate of application would be adjusted depending on the timeframe and risk profile.
-This temporary stabilisation and permanent revegetation will be managed in an integrated manner to ensure resource efficiency and cost-effectiveness. - Water meters could be used to track water consumption trends and high use activities in terms of estimated construction water volumes to ensure water is being used effectively and efficiently.
-Sub-metering of critical water infrastructure (e.g. stand-pipes at water filling stations, water level sensors on construction water storage tanks, water input to concrete batching plants, etc.) will provide insights into events such as increased consumption trends, water leaks, inefficiencies, etc. Water metering and monitoring will ensure Trans4m Rail have a wholistic appreciation of water use across the project. - Reducing water demand during the rehabilitation and revegetation phase of the project by: - Selecting a product that (a) provides immediate and short-term stabilisation of a surface. (b) requires less water to apply, and (c) selecting drought tolerant species; and - During times of drought where water resources are scarce, undertake watering of rehabilitated areas on a risk-based approach, focusing on areas of high risk (i.e. areas of channelised flow, steep batters, etc). - Education of all project personnel on sustainable water supply and use.
+This temporary stabilisation and permanent revegetation will be managed in an integrated manner to ensure resource efficiency and cost-effectiveness.

+Water meters could be used to track water consumption trends and high use activities in terms of estimated construction water volumes to ensure water is being used effectively and efficiently.
+Submetering of critical water infrastructure (e.g. stand-pipes at water filling stations, water level sensors on construction water storage tanks, water input to concrete batching plants, etc.) will provide insights into events such as increased consumption trends, water leaks, inefficiencies, etc. Water metering and monitoring will ensure Inland Rail have a wholistic appreciation of water use across the project.

+Reducing water demand during the rehabilitation and revegetation phase of the project by:

+- Selecting a product that (a) provides immediate and short-term stabilisation of a surface, (b) requires less water to apply, and (c) selecting drought tolerant species; and - During times of drought where water resources are scarce, undertake watering of rehabilitated areas on a risk-based approach, focusing on areas of high risk (i.e. areas of channelised flow, steep batters, etc).

+Education of all project personnel on sustainable water supply and use.